WSU-kduncan/ceg3120-cicd-OHill26/READMI-CD.md

 - AMI Details: I switched my AMI to Ubuntu version 20.04.
 Previously, I used Amazon-Linux 2 for my projects but this was not fun to use.
 - InstanceType info: I switched my instance type from t2.micro to t2.medium to meet the requirements of 2 CPU Core and 4 GB RAM.
 - VolumeSize: I specified to allocate 30gb of disk space.
 Honestly, I'm not sure why 30 is picked.
 I didn't think the docker files were that large.
 But this is would I did because it follows the lab document.
-- SecurityGroup config: I left everything that I had previously from project 2, but I added access anywhere from and to port 9000 from anywhere.
+- SecurityGroup config: I left everything that I had previously from project 2, but I added access anywhere from and to port 9000 from anywhere and port 4200 from anywhere.
 - SecurityGroup Justification: This is so I can have my script implement the continuous development.
 Port 9000 is where I have my site set up so it is where the webhook listening is implemented.
 Now I allowed my ec2 instance to get post requests from port 9000 so my script can run when it receives the request.
+I added the port 4200 from anywhere because this is the port my site is on and by default AWS denies access.

 ## Docker Setup for the instance
 - Installing Docker: To install docker on the instance, I was able to use apt instead of dnf now, but in my yaml file I was able to run `apt install -y docker.io`.
 The 'y' automatically answers yes to any installation questions.
 I also started and enabled docker and had it pull my image from DockerHub and run it.